IBM/swift-kitura-hyper-protect-dbaas/README.md

 ## Next steps

-[IBM Cloud DevOps](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/index.html) service provides toolchains as a set of tool integrations that support development, deployment, and operations tasks inside IBM Cloud, for both Cloud Foundry and Kubernetes applications.
-The ["Create Toolchain"](#deploy-to-ibm-cloud) button creates a DevOps toolchain and acts as a single-click deploy to IBM Cloud including provisioning all required services.
+Leverage the [IBM Cloud DevOps](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/index.html) service, which provides toolchains as a set of tool integrations that support development, deployment, and operations tasks inside IBM Cloud, for both Cloud Foundry and Kubernetes applications.

 ## License